-We are Leveraging the ARTs, education anD economic opportunity to rebuild the neighborhood around Pulitzer Prize winner Stephen Henderson's childhood home in Detroit.
+We are Leveraging the Literary ARTs, education anD neighborhood stabilization to rebuild the neighborhood around Pulitzer Prize winner Stephen Henderson's childhood home in Detroit.

 What would you do if you found your childhood home abandoned, and blighted?